quicwg/base-drafts/draft-ietf-quic-transport.md

 In order to prevent this limit causing a handshake deadlock, the client SHOULD always send a packet upon a handshake timeout, as described in
 {{QUIC-RECOVERY}}.
-If the client has no data to retransmit and does not have Handshake keys, it SHOULD send an Initial packet in UDP datagram of at least 1200 octets.
+If the client has no data to retransmit and does not have Handshake keys, it SHOULD send an Initial packet in a UDP datagram of at least 1200 octets.
 If the client has Handshake keys, it SHOULD send a Handshake packet.